LinShan-Bin/OccNeRF/README.md

       python tools/export_gt_depth_nusc.py
       ```

-4. Download the dataset index pickle file from [SurroundOcc](https://cloud.tsinghua.edu.cn/d/8dcb547238144d08a0bb/) and place `nuscenes_infos_train.pkl` under `./data/nuscenes/`.
-Then generate the ground truth semantic maps:

-      ```bash
-      cd GroundedSAM_OccNeRF
-      bash ./run.sh
-      ```
+4. Download the generated 2D semantic labels from [semantic_labels](https://cloud.tsinghua.edu.cn/d/d964ae46e28e473da255/) and extract the data to `./data/nuscenes/`.
+We recommend that you use `pigz` to speed up the process.

 5. Download the pretrained weights of our model from [Checkpoints](https://cloud.tsinghua.edu.cn/d/b8b3f6dad25b479fba7f/) and move them to `./ckpts/`.

-6. Refer to `README.md` in `./GroundedSAM_OccNeRF/` and prepare semantic prediction results of the training dataset if you want to train OccNeRF with semantic supervision.
+6. (Optional) If you want to generate the 2D semantic labels by yourself, please refer to the `README.md` in [GroundedSAM_OccNeRF](https://github.com/JunchengYan/GroundedSAM_OccNeRF).
+The  dataset index pickle file `nuscenes_infos_train.pkl` is from [SurroundOcc](https://cloud.tsinghua.edu.cn/d/8dcb547238144d08a0bb/) and should be placed under `./data/nuscenes/`.

 The Final folder structure should be like: